-- In the first Spy Kids when the Cortezes escape their imprisonment and start roaming Floop's lair, they fall through a trap door which leads to where Floop is waiting for them, dinner spread out, and was timing how long it took them to escape.
-He thought it would be a little sooner.
+- In Spy Kids, when the Cortez parents escape their imprisonment and start roaming Floop's lair, they fall through a trap door which leads to where Floop is waiting for them, dinner spread out, and was timing how long it took them to escape.
+He tells them he thought they would've arrived a little sooner.

-- In The Hobbit: The Desolation of Smaug this trope is subverted: Bilbo uses the ring to disappear and he stumbles onto the chambers of Legolas's father, Thranduil.
+- In The Hobbit: The Desolation of Smaug this trope is subverted.
+Bilbo uses the ring to disappear and he stumbles onto the chambers of Legolas's father, Thranduil.
 Thranduil subverts this trope, asking why he is hiding in the shadows, and stating that he can come out now.
-However, Bilbo finds out that Thranduil is not speaking to him after all, but to Tauriel who had also been lingering in the shadows as well.
+However, Bilbo finds out that Thranduil is not speaking to him after all, but to Tauriel who had also been lingering in the shadows.

 - James Bond is famous for the "I've been expecting you" lines in many of the movies.